 Prerequisite: B or better in Honors Precalculus and teacher recommendation This college-level course provides concrete strategies that help students understand and master Calculus using numerical, visual (using computer or graphing calculator), algebraic and verbal interpretations.
 Topics including limits, continuity, differentiation, applications of differentiation, curve sketching, indefinite integrals, definite integrals, techniques of integration, applications of integration to real life problems.
 The AP portion of this course is concerned with developing the student's understanding of the concepts of Calculus and providing experience with the methods and applications of those concepts.
-Students enrolled in Honors Calculus must also enroll in AP Calculus Quarter 3, attend the AP review sessions, and must sit for the AP Exam in May.
-A student whose grade at the completion of the Honors portion is a C- or below may only continue in the AP course with the permission of the instructor.
+Students enrolled in AP Calculus must sit for the AP exam in May.
+This class has a heavy and demanding workload that should be carefully considered before selecting it.

-Required.
-Each year, students will earn .5 credit total.

-Physical Education uniforms are required for Grades 9-11 and must be purchased through the online Spirit Store.
+During the ninth and tenth grade year, students will earn .5 credit.
+Physical Education uniforms are required for Grades 9-10 and must be purchased through the online Spirit Store.